covid-at-home/covid-at-home/index.md

 * Try to eat vitamin-rich foods, but multi-vitamin drink is also ok (need: a couple of tubes of these big fizzy multi-vitamin pills for in a glass of water)
 * Inhale more often

-If the patient is not able to drink at least 2 liters of fluids per day, then you may want to ask if he or she would like to try receiving subcutaneous fluids.
-Preventing severe dehydration can help prevent
+If the patient is not able to drink at least 2 liters of fluids per day, then you may want to ask if he or she would like to try receiving subcutaneous fluids (see below).
+Preventing severe dehydration can help prevent other complications.
+Severe dehydration should be treated by medical professionals in a hospital environment.
+Signs of dehydration include dark or no urine, dizziness and fainting, rapid respiration and heart rate, lack of energy, and changes in mental or emotional state.

 ## Level 4 -- Severe Symptoms

-As symptoms get worse and the patient deteriorates, the frequency with which measurements are takes should go up.
-At this point your log should contain temperature, heart rate and breathing rate at least every couple of hours.
+As symptoms get worse and the patient deteriorates, the frequency with which measurements are taken should go up.
+At this point your log should contain temperature, respiration and heart rate at least every couple of hours.
 Things are getting serious if any of the following things occur:

 ### Loss of consciousness